Meschreiber/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 ## Conclusion
 Duration: 1

 Especially in challenging macroeconomic environments, it is important that ad campaigns are targeted to the right people.
 In this example, we showed how we could use Snowflake and Hightouch to suppress recent purchasers from an ad campaign running with Youtube.

 ### What we've covered

-- creating test data in Snowflake
+- How to create test data in Snowflake
-- how to connect Hightouch to Snowflake
+- How to connect Hightouch to Snowflake
-- how to create an audience in Google Ads from this data
+- How to create an audience in Hightouch and Sync it to Google Ads
+- How to suppress audiences in Google Ads for Youtube campaigns